Sheriff: Shots fired after barfight in Ascension Parish, deputies searching for suspect

 Trending News

-Once arrested, Dotson will be charged with attempted second-degree murder, aggravated damage to property, and illegal use of weapons.
+Once arrested, Dotson will be charged with three charges of attempted second-degree murder, aggravated damage to property, and illegal use of weapons.
 Anyone with information regarding Dotson's possible whereabouts is encouraged to call the Ascension Parish Sheriff’s Office anonymously at 225-621-4636 or by texting 847411 to the anonymous tip line or Crime Stoppers at 225-344-STOP (7867).

 More News